sarra20020/git-sheet/commands.md

 ### GitHub workflow

 - It's recommended to work with multiple branches while working in a team of lot of developers (since each contributor will make his own experiment, test, fix bugs), and then merge everything on a specific branch!
+- _Pull Request_ are feature built in to products like GitHub and Bibucket.
+They are not native to Git itself